Frequently Asked Questions

 What language do Cubans speak?

-The official language in Cuba is Spanish and it’s spoken by 99.99% of the Cuban population.
+The official language in Cuba is Spanish and it’s spoken by over 90% of the population.

 Do I need a visa or passport to get there?

 The short answer is yes, you need a visa to get into Cuba.

 Almost all tourists visiting Cuba need to obtain a Cuba visa, named Cuban Tourist Card.
 The tourist card is valid for 30 days.
 Cuban Immigration will retain one half on entry and the second half on your departure.
 Make sure you do not misplace this while in Cuba – you cannot leave the country without it.

 1. You can apply for Cuban Tourist Card through the Cuban Embassy or Consulate closest to you.